nextgis/docs_ngqgis/source/digitizr.rst

 In the drop-down plugin menu you can select the style of ends and corners.

-In the field to the right of the button you can type the buffer width.
+In the field to the right of the button you can change the buffer width.